 Since the early 1990s Ryan has been approaching his practice from a place of inclusivity and cultural awareness.
 Engaging in a dialogue surrounding the accessibility of art, Ryan expands on the legacies of Robert Indiana, Philip Guston and David Hockney.
 With his distinctly signature style and a desire to assimilate icons from his New York community into a visual vocabulary, Ryan draws upon street signs and cultural markers as sources of inspiration.
-Additionally the exhibited works stem from a conscientious appreciation of political and cultural events, and the liberal leanings of his state.
 As a painter, sculptor, muralist and product designer he appropriates text and figures from his surroundings to reconfigure the world through art.
-With a history in guerrilla art practices, where he often placed works in the public realm to provoke discussion, this show is very much informed by his desire to tackle social issues through art.

 Cronin has exhibited his work in galleries, museums, art fairs, and public (mostly legal) spaces across the USA.
 He’s completed several large scale murals at places like the Tuthilltown Spirits/Hudson Valley Whiskey and in Wynwood during Art Basel.
 In 2015, alongside his wife Melanie, Cronin opened CronArtUSA Headquarters at the Water Street Market in New Paltz, NY, which houses a mix of his original works, museum-quality prints, sculpture, as well as a line of wares designed by Cronin.